xor-freenet/db4o-7.4/README.md

 equal to what db4o has once shipped officially.

 ### Building

+In order to ease validating that this produces a build which is identical to what was shipped with freenet-ext this does not use Gradle yet but ships the same Ant builder as used by freenet-ext.
+Thus you can build using:

 ```shell
 ant clean
 ant jar
 ```

 ### Build output

 - ```db4o.jar```: The main output.
 - ```build/```: Classes of ```db4o.jar```
 - ```build-db4oj/```: Db4o main classes without optimizations.